 Veterinary assistants are entry-level workers who serve as support staff for veterinary technicians and veterinarians.
 They perform basic administrative duties such as answering phones, maintaining patient records and ordering office supplies.
 Additional responsibilities of a veterinary assistant include basic animal care tasks like feeding, bathing, administering medications and keeping kennels clean.
 They may also help sterilize exam rooms and equipment in between patients.

 One upside to veterinary assisting is that it doesn’t have any specific educational or licencing requirements.
-Almost anyone can get hired as a vet assistant, and many individuals even receive training on the job.
+Most trained professionals can get hired as a vet assistant, and many individuals even receive training on the job.

 As you might expect, opportunities to earn and advance as a veterinary assistant are somewhat limited compared to roles that require a higher level of education.
 While the average annual pay for veterinary assistants hovers around $28,500, jobs in this field are anticipated to grow at a much-faster-than-average rate of 19% over the next decade.